ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 * If you try to select the entire simple box instance and press <kbd>Delete</kbd>, it will be deleted as a whole.
 The same when you copy and paste it.
 That is because it was marked as an `isObject` element in the schema.
 * You cannot easily select the entire simple box instance by clicking on it.
 Also, the cursor pointer does not change when you hover it.
 In other words, it seems a bit "dead".
 That is because we have not yet defined the view behavior yet.

 Pretty cool so far, right?
-With a very little code you were able to define a behavior of your simple box plugin which maintains integrity of those elements.
+With a very little code, you were able to define a behavior of your simple box plugin which maintains the integrity of those elements.
 The engine ensures that the user does not break those instances.

 Let's see what else we can improve.